Attrk

 • Multiple Sound Adapter Support

 One of the first things I wanted when I first used TekTracker was the ability to play several synthesizer instruments in real time.
 Attrk has support for multiple sound adapter cards, where each sound card is a MIDI port with 16 channels.
-Simple insert more than one device line in the ~.attrkrc file.
+Simply insert more than one device line in the ~.attrkrc file.
 The device lines will be assigned to MIDI ports in the order that they are found in the file: the first adapter will be assigned MIDI port 0, the second adapter will be MIDI port 1, and so on.
 In the ~.attrkrc file OSS driver adapter lines are given as follows:

 device /dev/midi00